GuangchuangYu/emojifont/README.md

 In my opinion, although `emoji` maynot be treated as font internally, but it should be in user interface.

-It will be more flexible if we can use emoji as ordinary font and in this way user don't need to learn extra stuff.
+It would be more flexible if we can use emoji as ordinary font and in this way user don't need to learn extra stuff.

 The `emojifont` package is designed to bring `emoji` font to R users and is created for users that are impatient and relutant to learn.